dgryski/go-perfbook/performance.md

 has been fetched.
 As always, benchmark.
 A binary format will generally be smaller and faster to parse than a text one, but at the cost of no longer being as human readable.

+For data transfer, move to a less chatty protocol, or augment the API to allow partial queries.
+For example, an incremental query rather than being forced to fetch the entire data set each time.

 ## Algorithmic Changes